leerob/next-prisma/README.md

 # Prisma + Next.js

-> 🚀 Static site with Next.js 9.3 and Prisma Photon.
+> 🚀 Static site with Next.js 9.3 and Prisma.

 ## Built With